Call-for-Code-for-Racial-Justice/Legit-Info/DESCRIPTION.md

 (fix) $ python manage.py createsuperuser
 ```

-For example, create username "fixadmin".
+For example, create username "cfcadmin".

 To access admin panels, add "/admin" to the main website.
 For local
 testing, use:  `http://localhost:3000/admin`

-Alternatively, launch `http://localhost:3000` and sign in as "fixadmin",
+Alternatively, launch `http://localhost:3000` and sign in as "cfcadmin",
 you will find an "Admin" tab on the upper right of the navigation bar.

 ### Subsection 1.2 Impact Areas